Chih-Che-Fang/MyBookStore2/docs/design.md

 releaseLock()

 ## Server Output Log
-We store the book initialization information and execuated operation with file name of catalog_log, order_log:
+We store the execuated operation with file name of catalog_log, order_log in catalog server & order server respectively:
-Format = **[type peerID Product NeighborID Count TestName]**
+Format = **[Operation args]**

-**Operation:** Indicate the execuated operation **item_number:** Indeicate the book's item number **stock:** Initial stock of the book
-**cost:** The cost of the book
+**Operation:** Execuated operation name
-**topic:** The topic of the book
+**args:** Argumnets of the execuated operation
-**title:** Indicate the book title

-Here is one example of shared peer information that a buyer wants to buy fish and is neighbored with peer 2 & 3:
-[init,1,3,10,distributed systems,How to get a good grade in 677 in 20 minutes a day] [query_by_item,1]
-[query_by_item,1]
-[update,1,na,-1]
+Here is one example of execuated operation stored by catalog server:
+[query_by_item,2]
+[update,2,na,-1]

 ## Automatic Multiple Server Deployment
 ### Pre-created AMI image
-We already create a Amazon Linux2 AMI image with JDK 8 installed and made it public to access, later we can create new EC2 instances from the image, it provides us a machine that is able to compile the code and run the system
+We already create a Amazon Linux2 AMI image with Docker installed and made it public to access, later we can create new EC2 instances from the image, it provides us a machine that is able to compile the code and run the system

 ### Dynamic creation of key pair
 We will create a key pair in AWS account for latter access of EC2 instances